Physical distancing guidelines

 In enclosed spaces, where physical distancing is more difficult and where there’s a risk of close contact with multiple people who are not members of your household, you should wear a face covering.

 A face covering can be any covering for your mouth and nose that’s made of cloth or other textiles, and that you can breathe through.
 Religious face coverings that cover the mouth and the nose count as face coverings for these purposes.
-You can use a face visor if you prefer, but it must cover your nose and mouth completely.
+If a face shield is worn, another face covering must be worn underneath.

 When applying or removing the covering, it’s important you wash your hands first and avoid touching your face.
 After each use, you should wash the face covering at 60 °C or dispose of it safely.